Idan-sh/Salad-Manager/README.md

 ## Overview

 This project is a `stock management system` designed for a salad and veggie vendor.
 It includes functionality to manage products, their stock statuses, and dependencies between ingredients and salads.
-A mock database provides the product data.
+A mock database with delayed responses simulates a real-time environment.

 This project was completed as a home assignment in **8 hours**.